R505: the Flying Cloud

 "Gentlemen," interrupted Everett.
 "We have other matters to discuss.
 Davies, what did you discover in town?"

 "I visited the offices of the Northern Territory News, pretending I wanted to review their weather records, and looked through the shipping reports for some mention of the freighter we found.
-It appears the Viking Girl arrived here in May and left eighteen days ago."
+It appears that the Viking Girl arrived here in May and left eighteen days ago."

-"Yes.
+"Yes, sir.
 Two after they departed, a steamer named the Canard arrived... and left the very same day."

-"This is most definitely food for thought," said Everett.
-"We need more information.
-Pierre, did you had a chance to look over Channel’s mansion?"
+"So there was," mused Everett.
+"This is most definitely food for thought.
+We will need more information.
+Pierre, did you had a chance to look over Channel's mansion?"

 "I have a plan for that," said Everett.